 During the summer, residents should take a look at the Build-Your-Own Go San Diego Card.
 Why?
 You can add just two attractions and save 20% off of gate pricing.
 And, you have 30 days to use the pass.

 Check for unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo Wildlife Alliance ticket seller.
+These are better than any Black Friday promo code you’ll see because my price includes taxes and fees.

 Lifestyle: What Residents Are Up To